Nitrosol 500ml Original Liquid Fertiliser

-Name: Devil’s ivy, golden pothos, Epipremnum pinnatum.
+Name: devil's ivy, golden pothos, Epipremnum aureum.
 Cultivars include “Aureum”, “Snow Queen” and “Marble Queen”.

 Height: height and spread can reach 4 or 6m, however as a trailing species this greatly varies